Note - 1/24/2016:

 The stream that you can listen to here may contain radio traffic of a sensitive nature.
 All suspects are innocent until proven guilty in a court of law.
 This service is provided as-is, as available, and may be discontinued at any time for any reason.
-NO WARRANTIES OF ANY KIND ARE EXPRESSED OR IMPLIED, INCLUDING WITHOUT LIMITATION, THE LEGALITY OF ANY DISCLOSURE OF INFORMATION CONTAINED IN THESE RECORDINGS.
+NO WARRANTIES OF ANY KIND ARE EXPRESSED OR IMPLIED, INCLUDING WITHOUT LIMITATION, THE LEGALITY OF ANY DISCLOSURE OF INFORMATION CONTAINED IN THE BROADCAST OR THESE RECORDINGS.
 USE AT YOUR OWN RISK.

 Click the play button below to listen to the feed:

-Archive instructions: Select a date from the column on the right, and click it.
+Select a date from the column on the right, and click it.
 Dates are in the format DD-MM-YYYY.
 (Which is backasswards from normal American date formatting, but that's how the software works, and we can't change that.)
 Select an individual file to play, or scroll all the way down to the bottom, and select one of the hourly playlists to play all of the radio traffic from that hour.
 There are also playlists for the entire day, and just police traffic or just fire department traffic.

-F.A.Q.: Q: I don't see the play button.
+Q: I don't see the play button.
 What's wrong?

-Q: Is the audio live?
 A: It is live audio, but on a short delay.

-Q: Is this legal?
 A: Yes, it's legal to listen.
 You cannot use the information you hear in the commission of a crime, or for personal gain.
 There is nothing here that you couldn't listen to by purchasing your own scanner.

 A: It's *most* radio traffic.
-This feed has a priority set for police traffic, since there is already a dedicated fire department feed out there.
+This feed is geared towards police traffic, since there is already a dedicated fire department feed out there.
 But if fire department traffic is active, it may miss the beginning of a police department transmission.
 We also may block or delay transmissions on some channels in order to protect sensitive personal data that is not newsworthy, or might compromise police operations.
 Lewisville police know how to contact us if they need us to switch off or delay transmissions.